I did the brunt of the story telling, beginning with my visit to Marcus and my father’s intent to disinherit him.

 John eyed him.

-McNaught’s lips lifted in a mocking grin.
+McNaught lifted his hips in a mocking grin.
 “Concerned about my welfare?”

 John let out an uncharacteristic snort.
 “Hardly.
 My only concern is who will head your network of cohorts while you’re gone.”